michalboska/vertx3-gcm/README.md

 ### (alternative 1) Using the service locally ###

 To create and use the service locally, you have to create an instance of the service and then invoke methods directly on that instance.
-Before being able to send notifications, you have to call the <code>startLocally</code> method.

 <pre>
 <code>
-GcmService service = GcmService.
+GcmService service = GcmService.create(vertx, new GcmServiceConfig("my GCM API key"));
+//you can now invoke methods on the service object
 </code>
 </pre>